syselement/ine-notes/icca/cloud-management/README.md

 **Control Plane**

-- The cloud is controlled by the **management plane**, that relates to the management and control of cloud infrastructure and services.
+- The cloud is controlled by the **management plane**, which relates to the management and control of cloud infrastructure and services.
-  - Web based console
+  - Web-based console
   - REST APIs
   -  Command line tool

 **Data Plane**

-- **Data plane** is the cloud workload
+- The **Data plane** is the cloud workload
   - VMs, Data, Applications, Services

-A workload, a custom application, needs ***maintaining** of its resources like code base, data, security.*
+A workload, a custom application, needs ***maintaining** of its resources like code base, data and security.*

 **Monitoring**

 - Provided built-in cloud tools to monitor spending, performance, automated alerting & actions
   - Applications need monitoring

-**Change Management** in the cloud refers to the process of effectively managing and controlling changes to cloud-based systems, services and infrastructure, by implementing procedures and policies to ensure changes planning, testing, deployment and so on.
+**Change Management** in the cloud refers to the process of effectively managing and controlling changes to cloud-based systems, services and infrastructure, by implementing procedures and policies to ensure change planning, testing, deployment and so on.

 - Governance is critical- relevant compliance requirements, industry regulations, and organizational policies
 - Documentation and tracking

 ### AWS

-- RDS - Create database (Platform service) - Templates & Settings
+- RDS - Create a database (Platform service) - Templates & Settings
   - Connectivity & Security, Monitoring, Logs, Configuration, Maintenance

 ### Azure

-- Azure PowerShell script as [template](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&products=azure-resource-manager) (template JSON files)
+- Azure PowerShell script as a [template](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&products=azure-resource-manager) (template JSON files)

 ## Monitoring & Alerts